 For the measurement period ended June 30, 2019 and 2018, the net OPEB liability was measured by rolling forward the total OPEB liability using an actuarial valuation as of June 30, 2019 and 2018, respectively.
 The System's proportion of the net OPEB liability was based on the System's pay-as-you-go relative to the pay-as-you-go of all the valuation groups plan members, as calculated by the State Controller's Office.
-The System's proportionate share of the net OPEB liability as of June 30, 2019 and 2018, respectively.
+The System's proportionate share of the net OPEB liability as of June 30, 2019 and 2018 was 0.8763% and 0.9011%, respectively.